 Have You got the Thighs?

-“The Peak to Creek is definitely aimed at intermediate skiers and above.
-The mix of participants is one of the best parts of the race,” explains Mitch Collins, Events Supervisor ar Whistler Blackcomb.
+“The Peak to Valley course is definitely aimed at intermediate skiers and above.
+The mix of participants is one of the best parts of the race,” explains Mitch Collins, Events Manager at Whistler Blackcomb.
 “Teams are built with long-term, die-hard locals who have been racing for decades to first-timers, and even the odd Olympian!”

-If this has ignited your competitive spirit, you could sign up for the Kokanee Valley Race Series.
-There’s a series event on Thursday, February 16 which would make for great training.
-Whistler Blackcomb is also holding a Peak to Valley Warm Up Race on February 17.
+If this has ignited your competitive spirit, you could sign up for the Kokanee Valley Race Series on February 15, or for the Peak to Valley Warm Up Race on February 17.
 Both are great training opportunities for the big weekend.